temporalio/temporal/tools/elasticsearch/README.md

 COMMANDS:
-   setup-schema, setup  setup initial version of elasticsearch schema and index ping                 continuously pings the elasticsearch host until a successful response is received help, h              Shows a list of commands or help for one command
+   setup-schema, setup  setup initial version of elasticsearch schema and index ping                 pings the elasticsearch host help, h              Shows a list of commands or help for one command

 GLOBAL OPTIONS: